MrWolfZ/Conqueror/README.md

 # prints {"counterValue":2}
 ```

-Due the logging middleware we added you will see output similar to this in the server console.
+Thanks to the logging middleware we added to the command and query pipelines, you will see output similar to this in the server console.

 ```log
 info: Quickstart.IncrementCounterByCommand[0]